Breach of Fiduciary Duty

 How Can Your Company Uncover (and Prevent) Fiduciary Breaches?

 In order to uncover breaches of the duty of care and the duty of loyalty, companies must be prepared to act at the first sign of a potential breach.
-At Oberheiden Risk Consultants, our former federal agents specialize in conducting covert, comprehensive, and productive investigations diligently and cost-effectively.
+At Corporate Investigation Consulting, our former federal agents specialize in conducting covert, comprehensive, and productive investigations diligently and cost-effectively.
 If your company is facing a loss or threat as the result of an apparent breach, our former federal agents can get to work immediately, and we can quickly gather the intelligence you need in order to begin making informed decisions in your company’s and shareholders’ best interests.

 In matters involving breaches (or potential breaches) of executives’, board members’, and internal personnel’s fiduciary duties, our services include: